cjungmann/cjungmann.github.io/index.md

 description: Home Page for Chuck Jungmann Programming
 ---

-# GitHub Programming Website for Chuck Jungmann
+# GitHub Projects of Chuck Jungmann

 I have created several projects in GitHub over the past few years.
 While you can login to my [GitHub site](https://cjungmann.github.com)